 He set up tooling to do the rolling necessary.
 He taught me to do the machine work on a lathe.

-Some back story.
+Some backstory.
 While I was still a boy and hadn’t gotten my growth spurt I would make parts.
 To operate an engine lathe, I had to stand on a box.
-I would crank out the quantity on the order.
+I would crank out the quantity in the order.
 I started doing this at around 10 years old.
 He had contracts for several different buyers, and I would make the parts.

 My dad got the order to make these fuel line parts for the T-37.
 I could make the parts in a couple of hours, but dad would hold the order for a couple of days so that the buyer would assume that it really was challenging and a slow process.

 It is a testament to my father’s ability to make the tooling so simple that a boy could run the parts.
 At that age, I think before I was 13, I certainly wasn’t a skilled machinist and never became one.